-- Payments made after you separate from service if you will be at least age 55 in the year of the separation - Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) - Payments from a governmental defined benefit pension plan made after you separate from service if you are a public safety employee and you are at least age 50 in the year of the separation - Payments made due to disability - Payments after your death - Payments of ESOP dividends - Corrective distributions of contributions that exceed tax law limitations - Cost of life insurance paid by the Plan - Payments made directly to the government to satisfy a federal tax levy - Payments made under a qualified domestic relations order (QDRO) - Payments up to the amount of your deductible medical expenses - Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution.
+- Payments made after you separate from service if you will be at least age 55 in the year of the separation - Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) - Payments from a governmental plan made after you separate from service if you are a public safety employee and you are at least age 50 in the year of the separation - Payments made due to disability - Payments after your death - Payments of ESOP dividends - Corrective distributions of contributions that exceed tax law limitations - Cost of life insurance paid by the Plan - Payments made directly to the government to satisfy a federal tax levy - Payments made under a qualified domestic relations order (QDRO) - Payments of up to \$5,000 made to you from a defined contribution plan within one year after the birth or adoption of a child. - Payments up to the amount of your deductible medical expenses - Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution. - Payments for certain distributions relating to certain federally declared emergencies and disasters. - Phased retirement payments made to federal employees